PineappleDoge/Learning-RLua-BETA/src/chapter_22_Loops.md

 print("Continuing!")
 ```

-Notice how we never get to the seocnd print statement n out code?
+Notice how we never get to the second print statement in our code?
 Another thing to note is that while loops *yield* the script, much like the *wait()* function.
 This means that anything under the while loop won't continue until the while loop is broken.

 With while loops, we can also break them manually by using the `break` keyword.
 When putting this word in a while loop, it'll break the while loop and continue to run the rest of the script.